robinrendle/robinrendle.com/notes/the-risks-of-staying-put.md

 > I had spent months chewing on the various dangers and risks of each step I could take, and had not at all considered the dangers and risks of staying put.

 I was thinking this way for months.
-But really there’s an « enormous» risk to staying put in an unhealthy relationship, whether that’s a professional or a sexy one.
+But really there’s an «enormous» risk to staying put in an unhealthy relationship, whether that’s a professional or a sexy one.
 At some point I realized I was being turned into a thin mulch paste and that the risk to my health far outweighed whatever fear I had for the unknown out there.
 Each morning I felt weaker than the day before and I could feel my optimism fading.
 One day last week I woke up, looked in the mirror, and realized that I was an old man; a true, sour bastard.

 So yeah, I’m scared right now.
 I fear living in one of the most expensive cities in the world without a job.
 I fear the economy buckling under my feet.
 I fear all the layoffs and the terrible jobs out there building a bunch of tech nothings.